oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-38-threadflowlocation-object.md

 ### taxa property{#threadflowlocation-object--taxa-property}

-A `threadFlowLocation` **MAY** contain a property named `taxa` whose value is an array of zero or more unique ([§3.7.3](#array-properties-with-unique-values)) `reportingDescriptorReference` objects each of which specifies a category into which this `threadFlowLocation` falls.
+A `threadFlowLocation` **MAY** contain a property named `taxa` whose value is an array of zero or more unique ([sec](#array-properties-with-unique-values)) `reportingDescriptorReference` objects each of which specifies a category into which this `threadFlowLocation` falls.

 > NOTE: The motivation for this property is an analysis tool that uses a set of rules to guide its analysis as it traces tainted data from a source to a sink.
 For example, at one location, the tool might apply a rule that says: "If the input to `String.Substr` is tainted, then so is the return value."
-Such a tool can represent these "helper rules" as a custom taxonomy ([§3.19.3](#taxonomies)), an array of `reportingDescriptor` objects ([§3.49](#reportingdescriptor-object)).
+Such a tool can represent these "helper rules" as a custom taxonomy ([sec](#taxonomies)), an array of `reportingDescriptor` objects ([sec](#reportingdescriptor-object)).
 Each member of `threadFlowLocation.taxa` can reference one of these helper rules.

 > EXAMPLE: This example illustrates the scenario in the above note.
 >